DarekC70/finalCapstone/task_manager_README.md

   <li>task_overview.txt which contain:</li><br/>
 <ul>
-▪ The total number of tasks that have been generated and tracked using the task_manager.py.
+▪ The total number of tasks that have been generated and tracked using the task_manager.py.<br/>
-▪ The total number of completed tasks.
+▪ The total number of completed tasks.<br/>
-▪ The total number of uncompleted tasks.
+▪ The total number of uncompleted tasks.<br/>
-▪ The total number of tasks that haven’t been completed and that are overdue
+▪ The total number of tasks that haven’t been completed and that are overdue<br/>
-     The percentage of tasks that are incomplete.
+     The percentage of tasks that are incomplete.<br/>
-▪ The percentage of tasks that are overdue.
+▪ The percentage of tasks that are overdue.<br/>
      </ul> <br/>
 <li> user_overview.txt should contain:</li><br/>
  <ul>
-▪ The total number of users registered with task_manager.py.
+▪ The total number of users registered with task_manager.py.<br/>
-▪ The total number of tasks that have been generated and tracked using task_manager.py.
+▪ The total number of tasks that have been generated and tracked using task_manager.py.<br/>
-▪ For each user also describe:
+For each user also describe:<br/>
-▪ The total number of tasks assigned to that user.
+▪ The total number of tasks assigned to that user.<br/>
-▪ The percentage of the total number of tasks that have been assigned to that user
+▪ The percentage of the total number of tasks that have been assigned to that user<br/>
-▪ The percentage of the tasks assigned to that user that have been completed
+▪ The percentage of the tasks assigned to that user that have been completed<br/>
-▪ The percentage of the tasks assigned to that user that must still be completed
+▪ The percentage of the tasks assigned to that user that must still be completed<br/>
-▪ The percentage of the tasks assigned to that user that have not yet been completed and are overdue
+▪ The percentage of the tasks assigned to that user that have not yet been completed and are overdue<br/>
  </ul><br/>